qala-io/java-course/docs/programme/db-pools.md

 - Read about and configure `unreturnedConnectionTimeout`
 - Find an option in C3P0 to debug which code borrowed and didn't return the connection back?

+*Tip*: issues related to firewalls `reject`ing packages are valid not only for databases but for any integration that collaborates over network.
+Read about Connection Timeout and Socket Timeout to dive into the topic.

 # Step 5 - DB Pools in App Servers

 App Servers come with their own DB Pool implementation.
 Tomcat is not an exception.
 But to configure it we would need to use JNDI.

-JNDI (java naming & directory interface) is a way to place objects and data into directory-like manner and retrieve it.
+JNDI (java naming & directory interface) is a way to place objects and data into directory-like manner and retrieve them.
 E.g. a dataSource object could be configured and created by AppServer itself and then placed under `db/dataSource` name.
 Our code can then get this through JNDI.

 Why don't you simply configure DataSource inside the app like we did it before?
 In some organizations separate people (Operations a.k.a.
 Ops) prefer to manage things like DB Connections.
 They can change the settings in runtime